joejoinerr/python-template/README.md

   - Pre-commit hooks for automated code formatting and linting
   - Comprehensive linting and formatting configuration
 - **Project structure**:
+  - Choose between a package or application project structure with `src` layout
   - Well-organized source layout with proper package structure
   - Settings management with `pydantic-settings`
   - Structured logging configuration